 In 1985, the wives of several U.S. Senators formed an organization called the Parent’s Music Resource Center (PMRC) and lobbied Congress to help impose a rating system on music lyrics that paralleled that in the film industry.
 The group recommended the ratings of D/A for drugs and alcohol, V for violence, O for occult, and X for explicit lyrics.
 Under pressure from the PMRC and Congress, the Recording Industry Association of America (RIAA) eventually instituted a system of placing parental advisory labels on albums that contain explicit lyrics.
-According to the RIAA, “In most decisions, the decision that a particular sound recording should receive a PAL [i.e., Parental Advisory Label] Notice is made by each record company in conjunction with the artist.”
-As with movie ratings, parental advisory labels impact sales; for example, Walmart—the leading album outlet in the U.S.—will not carry albums that have the label.
+According to the RIAA, “In most decisions, the decision that a particular sound recording should receive a PAL Notice [i.e., Parental Advisory Label Notice] is made by each record company in conjunction with the artist.”
+As with movie ratings, parental advisory labels impact sales.
+For example, Walmart, the leading album outlet in the U.S., will not carry albums that have the Parental Advisory Labels.

-A fourth area where free expression has routinely been restricted is with the visual arts—drawing, painting, sculpture.
+A fourth area where free expression has routinely been restricted is with the visual arts, which includes drawing, painting, sculpture.
 By its very nature, visual art is a creative outlet of individual expression through which artists often offer critiques of contemporary society.
 Censorship of art occurs when a work is attacked or suppressed because of its controversial message, independently of its artistic merits.
-There’s nothing wrong with people criticizing, disliking or taking offense at a particular work of art, and with controversial pieces that is expected.
+There is nothing wrong with people criticizing, disliking or taking offense at a work of art, and, with controversial pieces, that is expected.
 The problem occurs when a government or group of people go a step further and challenge the artist’s right to exhibit his work and try to prevent it from being displayed.
 The most dramatic example of this in recent years involved the Sensation exhibition at the Brooklyn Museum of Art, as discussed above.

 A fifth recurring issue of censorship is flag desecration.
 No other object or image symbolizes a country more than its flag.
 While a country’s governments may come and go – good ones and bad ones – the flag usually stays the same, indicating that it represents a bond within a country’s culture and values that rises above the policies of a given government.
 While flag burners are often protesting against a particular governmental policy, such as an unpopular war or a violation of civil rights, the act of flag burning represents a broader contempt for the country itself.
 For that reason it is especially attention-getting and shocking.
 There are many non-traditional uses of national flags, such as using their designs for underwear, bed sheets, jewelry, but none of these uses display the overt contempt that flag burning does.
 Part of it is the violent nature of fire itself, and how it has been used over the centuries to intentionally torture and kill people, and destroy cities.
 Even countries with lenient policies about expressions of political protest may sometimes draw the line at flag burning.